StevenYangSX/Weather-Prediction/README.txt

 yvr-weather is the folder contains weather csv files test1 is the folder contains images.

+This project requires to use command to take input arguments to run.
+Please confirm that all input images and weather.csv files are unzipped and in folders called yvr-weather and test1 respectively.
+After setting this, take these folder names as input arguments.

+Also, a Jupyter notebook file is provided.
+User could run it step by step to check what has been done in running time.

 Be aware: Using all images(about 7000) will make a long executioin time. please wait for the outputs.